fchastanet/my-documents/HowTo/HowTo-Write-Jenkinsfile/05-04-Annotated-Jenkinsfiles.md

       string (
         name: 'instance',
         defaultValue: '1',
-        description: 'The instance ID to define which QA instance it should be deployed to (Will only apply if targetEnv is qa).
-Default is 1 for CK and 01 for Darwin'
+        description: '''The instance ID to define which QA instance it should be deployed to (Will only apply if targetEnv is qa).
+Default is 1 for CK and 01 for Darwin'''
       )

       booleanParam(